-- MSc degree in Epidemiology, Public Health, Modelling, Statistics, or another relevant discipline with a strong quantitative component either awarded or imminent or equivalent training - 2.
-Relevant experience or training in mathematical modelling. - 3.
-Experience programming in R, Python, C++ or an equivalent language - 4.
-Evidence of good organisational skills, including effective time management. - 5.
-Proven ability to work independently, as well as collaboratively as part of a research team. - 6.
-Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing.
+- MSc degree, ideally a doctoral degree in a quantitative subject (e.g. Biostatistics, Bioinformatics, Mathematics of Physics) or a related discipline (e.g. Epidemiology or Biology) with a strong quantitative element either awarded or imminent or equivalent training - 2.
+Some experience in infectious disease modelling - 3.
+Evidence of good organisational skills, including effective time management. - 4.
+Proven ability to work independently, as well as collaboratively as part of a research team. - 5.
+Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing. - 6.
+Strong experience in R programming. - 7.
+Proven commitment to conducting science openly and reproducibly.